AdobeDocs/journey-optimizer.pt-BR/help/using/building-journeys/entry-management.md

 <!--
 Due to the 30-day journey timeout, when journey re-entrance is not allowed, we cannot make sure the re-entrance blocking will work more than 30 days.
 Indeed, as we remove all information about persons who entered the journey 30 days after they enter, we cannot know the person entered previously, more than 30 days ago. -->

-As jornadas unitárias (começando com um evento ou uma qualificação de público-alvo) incluem uma medida de proteção que impede que as jornadas sejam acionadas erroneamente várias vezes para o mesmo evento.
-A reentrada do perfil é temporariamente bloqueada por padrão por 5 minutos.
-Por exemplo, se um evento acionar uma jornada às 12h01 para um perfil específico e outra chegar às 12h03 (se for o mesmo evento ou outro acionando a mesma jornada), essa jornada não será reiniciada para esse perfil.

-A chave também é usada para verificar se uma pessoa está em uma jornada.
+A chave é usada para verificar se uma pessoa está em uma jornada.
 De fato, uma pessoa não pode estar em dois lugares diferentes na mesma jornada.
 Como resultado, o sistema não permite que a mesma chave, por exemplo, a chave CRMID=3224, esteja em locais diferentes na mesma jornada.

 ## Ler jornadas de público{#entry-read-segment}